Arcelor-Mittal USA charged with violating Indiana Civil Rights Law and ADA

-INDIANAPOLIS – The Indiana Civil Rights Commission’s (ICRC) Deputy Director, Akia Haynes, announced today that the agency has issued a finding that there is probable cause to believe that Arcelor-Mittal USA, located in Burns Harbor, Indiana, violated the Indiana Civil Rights Law and Title I of the Americans with Disabilities Act (ADA).
+INDIANAPOLIS – The Indiana Civil Rights Commission’s (ICRC) Deputy Director, Akia Haynes, announced today that the agency has issued a finding that there is probable cause to believe that Arcelor-Mittal USA, located in Burns Harbor, Indiana, violated the Indiana Civil Rights Law.

 This charge stems from the state’s investigation finding that Arcelor-Mittal USA asked Adecco, their contracted staffing agency, to replace an African-American employee because of a hospital stay related to her documented Post Traumatic Stress Disorder (PTSD).